 Women are emerging as leaders, and communities are working together to develop a vision for their development.

-To date, over 2,300 democratically functioning Community Management Committees (CMC) have been created in the countries in which we have implemented our program.
+As of December 2021, over 2,834 democratically functioning Community Management Committees (CMC) have been created in the countries in which we have implemented our program.